asynkron/gam-web/src/docs/Supervision.md

 ##What Lifecycle Monitoring Means
 >**Note**<br/>
->Lifecycle Monitoring in ProtoAct is usually referred to as `DeathWatch`
+>Lifecycle Monitoring in Proto.Actor is usually referred to as `DeathWatch`

 In contrast to the special relationship between parent and child described above, each actor may monitor any other actor.
 Since actors emerge from creation fully alive and restarts are not visible outside of the affected supervisors, the only state change available for monitoring is the transition from alive to dead.
 Monitoring is thus used to tie one actor to another so that it may react to the other actor's termination, in contrast to supervision which reacts to failure.